Tuesday, August 5, 2025

 Next Tri is Olympic Distance in Dublin on 26th August, that is a Sunday Long Run day.
 Suppose I will just have to get out and do a bit of running afterwards !

 Brian Boru last week.
 What can be said except out thoughts and prayers are with Liam Cahill who I hear is in a full body cast for the next ten weeks after the accident on the bike.
 I am devasted this had to happen in a so called "home race".
 Gut instinct is important and if it had not been said by a dozen people prior to the race that the bike course was dangerous perhaps I could accept what happened a little better.
-But then thinking back this is the biggest accident of any race I have ever competed in since I started racing anywhere in 2005.
-But what do we know we are only athletes.

 Thursday, July 12, 2012